Rain unleashes risk of mudslides in fire-ravaged California

 The wet and windy system moving ashore could soak much of the state and drop several inches in parts of Santa Barbara and Ventura counties, where the biggest California blaze has burned for more than a month.
 About an inch of rain is forecast for downtown Los Angeles, the most in nearly a year.

-In the foothills just northeast of Los Angeles, residents placed sandbags outside houses that survived a December fire that scorched more than 24 square miles, destroyed 60 homes and damaged 55 others.
+In the foothills just northeast of Los Angeles, residents placed sandbags outside houses that survived a December fire that scorched more than 24 square (62 square kilometers) miles, destroyed 60 homes and damaged 55 others.

 "I'm on adrenaline right now.
 I was for a whole week during the fires, and this is just as — it's a similar feeling," Kat Pierson told KCAL-TV of Los Angeles.
+Three canyons in that area were later ordered evacuated and suburban Burbank issued a voluntary evacuation warning for the area of a September wildfire.

 As the storm moved in early Monday, it snarled traffic in the San Francisco Bay Area during the morning commute and caused several crashes.
 No injuries were reported.

-The weather service also issued a winter weather advisory for portions of the Sierra Nevada above 7,000 feet (2,134 meters), forecasting about 4 to 7 inches of snow and up to 1 to 2 feet on higher peaks Tuesday.
+The weather service also issued a winter weather advisory for portions of the Sierra Nevada above 7,000 feet (2,134 meters), forecasting about 4 to 7 inches (10 to 18 centimeters) of snow and up to 1 to 2 feet (30 to 61 centimeters) on higher peaks Tuesday.
 It said travelers should prepare for difficult travel conditions, including gusty winds, low visibility and slick and snow-covered roads.

 Rodriguez reported from San Francisco.
-Associated Press writer Christopher Weber in Los Angeles also contributed to this report.
+Associated Press writers Christopher Weber and John Antczak in Los Angeles also contributed to this report.